lpinilla/Tasteful/README.md

 A Testing Suite is composed of many Tests (functions).
 Each Testing Suite should be created in its own file.

-See example.c to see how to initialize and load the tests into a suite.
+See test_example.c to see how to initialize and load the tests into a suite.

 After having the suites created, just by running ./tasteful will find every binry file that has a "test" in its name (or any variation with CAPS) and run the funciton run_suite of every suite.